mitri-afk/GitLab/answers.md

 git checkout top_ten
 git merge test
 ```
 There was a merge conflict when trying to get this to happen.
-However, the top_ten branch should have recieved the contents of test had there been no conflict.
+However, the top_ten branch should have received the contents of test had there been no conflict.
 So no change happened to either branch in this case as we didn't resolve the conflict.

 7. What do you think would happen if you ran the following commands?
 What branches would change, and how?